taratax/ReactAppTDD/Log.md

 Start working on additional features validating the signup form.
 Still not finished.
 Added new tests and started refactoring according to the test driven development process.

+**17. 04.
+Mar.
+2024**
+Finally successfully created test with component rendered within portal.
+Now we can check error message correctnes on the signup page.
+Tests in the suite can check text messages accordingly to values entered into input fields.